PeterBengtson/Ooloi-docs/ADRs/0029-Global-Object-Caching.md

 ## Decision

-We will implement a **Multi-Layer Global Caching System** with four complementary strategies:
+We will implement a **Multi-Layer Global Hash-Consing System** (also known as object interning or canonical representation) with four complementary strategies:

 1. **Constructor-Level Caching** - Intercept object creation and return cached instances
 2. **Cache-First Modifications** - Check cache for desired result instead of modifying existing objects